Things to Do in Brno – Exploring the Czech Republic

 Flights start at 3,600 kc per person.

-Explore the Nightlife in Brno
+Things to Do in Brno – Explore the Nightlife in Brno

 We’ve been living in the Czech Republic for a few years now and are quite accustom to Czech nightlife.
 Throwing back a few drinks at the local pub every night is common, however, Brno nightlife feels pretty extreme.
 Walk around the city center on a Monday night and you’ll start to question whether you’ve gotten your days mixed up because every night here feels like a Friday night.

 How does anyone in Brno get anything accomplished during daylight hours?
 It’s a mystery we don’t really care to focus on, because we’re too distracted by all their amazing bars.
 Here are some of our favorites.

 Bar, který neexistuje – The name means “the bar that doesn’t exist” and ironically it’s one of the most well known bars in all of Brno.
 The stunning interior was intentionally designed to make patrons feel like they stepped through a time warp and landed right in the middle of Manhattan.
 Drinks are innovative, service is spectacular, the view is stunning, and the food is pretty good too.
 It’s a must visit destination in Brno.

 Super Panda Circus – Super Panda Circus has a big reputation, and if you’ve read anything about Brno chances are you’ve heard of this bar.
 There is a lot of buzz around it and it’s pretty well deserved.
 Central Europe isn’t exactly the best place to get innovative and exceptional cocktails but Super Panda Circus hits the mark.
 Additionally, the decor is quite special to say the least, and seems like whoever designed it was recounting an acid trip from his or her youth.
 You really can’t leave Brno without trying it at least once.
 Tip: Roll the dice at the bar.
 Trust us, you’ll be happy you did.